Twas The Night After Christmas: A Newfoundland Mummer Story

 Left the mummers in shadow, their backs to the glow.

-All this was too much, my eye left to wonder,
+All this was too much, left me blinking’ in wonder,

-Her miniature frame, her mind sharp and quick,
+Though tiny of frame, with a mind sharp and quick,

-She ran for the door, fast as a trick.
+She darted for the door, as quick as a trick.

 Rolling like capelin, the mummers they came.